Stopping by Barcelona when visiting Europe? Get our guidebook, Eat Guides: Barcelona, and dine like a local while in the city. $4.99

 Road-trip!
 I drove to Portugal in a rented car from San Sebastian, Basque Country, a few years ago.
-Perhaps because I am from the western United States, driving long distances doesn’t phase me much.
+Perhaps because I am from the Western United States, driving long distances doesn’t phase me much.
 What is for certain is that I saw villages and back-roads that I never would have seen had I come any other way.
 I entered Portugal by way of Bragança in the north, and then headed south over bumpy roads to Porto, Coimbra, and Lisbon.
 It was a fantastic journey and I am glad I drove it.
 Note that if you’re American you can drive in Spain on a tourist visa for up to six months.
 I picked up my car in San Sebastian, but I later dropped it off in Barcelona, which was convenient.
 When I rent a car in Spain, I use Sixt.com, which may not be the cheapest, but doesn’t nickel-and-dime you and has an excellent fleet of cars (no, Sixt is not paying me to say this).
 If you do a road-trip with friends you can cut a lot of the costs of driving, such as tolls and gas.
-Other than Portugal, I’ve driven (many times) to France from Barcelona as it’s under two hours to the border.

 Catamaran to Morocco-

 It is only nine miles from Tarifa to Morocco.
 Traveling to exotic Morocco is easy by catamaran which only takes one half hour.
 Stepping off the boat, defending yourself from the hawkers, you land in Tangier, a culture that you will love or hate.
 Contrasts are at every turn.
 Mercedes next to camels line the parking lots of soccer games.